mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 Hilt augments the existing viewmodel framework by generating VMFactory for us.
-For this, it uses to marker annotations `AndroidEntryPoint` and `HiltViewModel`.
+For this, it uses marker annotations `AndroidEntryPoint` and `HiltViewModel`.

 AndroidEntryPoint is a Hilt annotation to mark an Activity or Fragment as a receiver of the dependency.
 So, things discussed here with fragment will work for activity as well.

 ...

 Our ProfileFragment is extended from Fragment right?
 Only it is not!! `hilt-android-gradle-plugin` gradle plugin will generate a proxy fragment and set it as base for ProfileFragment.
-Here, what we see vs the one goes into the APK.
+Here, what we see vs the one that goes into the APK.

 ```kotlin
 @AndroidEntryPoint